Lifelong Knowledge Editing requires Better Regularization: Methods, Models, and Evaluation

-In this paper, we focus on three ``locate-then-edit'' methods - ROME \cite{ROME}, MEMIT \cite{MEMIT} and AlphaEdit \cite{alphaedit}.
-As discussed in section \ref{sec:background}, each of these algorithms use gradient descent to find intermediate target representations followed by a second optimization step which is linear in the argument.
-ROME uses an equality-constraint to enforce memorization in place of the least square constraint as shown in equation \ref{eq:memit_objective}, whereas equation \ref{eq:memit_objective} represents the objective function used in MEMIT.
-AlphaEdit adds a null-space projection term in the MEMIT objective.

-Prior work has shown model degradation during sequential editing with ROME and MEMIT \cite{hurt, akshat-catastrophic}, whereas AlphaEdit is a recent method that is able to perform sequential editing for up to 3,000 facts.
-In this paper, we adopt the experimental setting of AlphaEdit where they perform sequential edits in batches of 100 facts.
+We adopt the experimental setting of AlphaEdit \cite{alphaedit}, a recent locate-then-edit method that is able to perform sequential editing for up to 3,000 facts.
+Following their setting, we perform sequential edits in batches of 100 facts.
 This means that 100 facts are edited into the model with each weight update, and multiple such updates are performed sequentially.
-Since ROME only allows for one edit to be made at a time to the model, we used the batched generalization of ROME, called EMMET \cite{akshat-unified}, which uses the same equality-constraint objective as ROME but generalizes it to the batched editing case.

 We evaluate all algorithms on three representative models - GPT2-XL \cite{gpt-2}, Llama2-7B \cite{llama2} and Llama3-8B \cite{akshat-llama3}.
 All experiments are performed on the CounterFact \cite{ROME} and zsRE \cite{MEND} datasets, which are standard knowledge editing datasets.
-We present the results for Llama2-7B and Llama3-8B on CounterFact dataset in the main paper and present the remaining results in the appendix due to space constraints.
+We present the results for Llama2-7B and Llama3-8B on the CounterFact dataset in the main paper and present the remaining results in the appendix due to space constraints.

 In this paper, we evaluate the editing algorithms along two dimensions - editing performance and downstream performance.
 The editing performance evaluates the success of the knowledge editing algorithm in making successful edits, while downstream performance evaluates the extent of model degradation following prior work \cite{alphaedit, akshat-catastrophic, hurt}.